There’re a few things in life worthwhile to do like our life depends on it.

 Not only that, we human beings are so complicated that a full stomach and a warm bed aren’t just enough.

-We lose those things all the same when our finance collapses.
+We lose those things all the same when our finances collapse.

-So, we have every reason to keep financially fit as we do with our body.
+So, we have every reason to keep financially fit, just as we do with our bodies.

-And budgeting is essential to be financially fit and achieve financial freedom.
+And budgeting is essential to being financially fit and achieving financial freedom.

-If you haven’t started budgeting, read this beginners’ budgeting guide, choose one (I recommend the first one) and stick to it.
+If you haven’t started budgeting yet, read this beginners’ budgeting guide, choose one (I recommend the first one) and, stick to it.

 And come back to this post.